GENI-NSF/geni-tools/README-omni.txt

 on the gcf wiki.

 '''NOTE''': Omni uses multiple command line options, and creates its own option names internally.
 Be sure not to pick the same option names.
-See omni.py and the getParser() function, around line 781 for all the option names.
+See `gcf/oscript.py` and the `getParser()` function, around line 781 for all the option names.

 == Extending Omni ==

 Extending Omni to support additional frameworks with their own clearinghouse APIs requires adding a new Framework extension class.
-Adding other experiment management or utility functions can be done using Omni scripting, or by adding functions to amhandler.py
+Adding other experiment management or utility functions can be done using Omni scripting, or by adding functions to `amhandler.py`.

 == Omni workflow ==
 For a fully worked simple example of using Omni, see